 Let off the gas early before the boost translates to speed, and the blow-off valve cackles with a sound somewhere between that of a cartoon Chipmunk and the fast-forwarded laugh of a witch.
-The hilarious cacophony of noise is far from the glorious symphony of a Ferrari where the intake, mechanicals and exhaust all sing from 2000 to 8000.
-The 4C is a lot more complicated and less linear than that.
-The noises kind of take you back to the riotous turbo rally cars of the 1980s, without the race car price tag and with all of today’s safety gear.
+The cacophony of noise is far from the symphony of a Ferrari where the intake, mechanicals and exhaust all sing from 2000 to 8000.
+The 4C is a lot more chaotic and less musical.
+It sort of takes you back to the turbo rally cars of the 1980s, without the race car price tag and with all of today’s safety gear.

 Other cars, even most sports cars, make the drive as easy as possible or as fast as possible.
 No surprises, consistency and stability at all costs.
 All the imperfections are filtered out.
 Spec sheets and paper races are the selling points.
 Styling is by committee and focus groups.